rachelmflowers/insight/wp-content/plugins/media-library-assistant/readme.txt

 == Upgrade Notice ==

-= 2.60 =
+= 2.62 =
-Completely new Settings/IPTC/EXIF tab and example plugin enhancements.
-Five enhancements in all, five fixes.
+Corrects a PHP Fatal Error when loading MLA Media Manager enhancements for "front-end" use.

 == Other Notes ==